How to Stop a Dog from Digging Holes

 Why Do Dogs Dig?

-For starters, let's talk about letting your dog go out in the backyard.
-If you don't have a secure, fenced-in area, you shouldn't let your dog out in the yard off-leash.
-Even if you do have a fence, it's important that you make sure that there are no other hazards such as exposed piping or dangerous equipment around.
+For starters, let’s talk about letting your dog go out in the backyard.
+If you don’t have a secure, fenced-in area, you shouldn’t let your dog out in the yard off-leash.
+Even if you do have a fence, it’s important that you make sure that there are no other hazards such as exposed nails or screws, wood or metal shards, electrical cords or outlets, or dangerous equipment around.

 According to PetMD, letting your dog play outside shouldn’t be a substitute for walks!
 Walking is both a bonding experience, a training opportunity, and a guarantee that your dog is getting good exercise.
 You feed your dog high-quality food so you should also ensure that they’re getting high-quality exercise!